Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: RELATED WORK

-In recent years, there has been much research on converting image(s) perpendicular to the ground to the BEV, which is used for downstream tasks, such as local planning, road elements estimation, and HD map construction.
+In recent years, there has been much research on converting image(s) perpendicular to the ground to the BEV, which is used for downstream tasks, such as local planning, road elements estimation, and semantic map construction.
 Yang \textit{et al.}~\cite{yang2021projecting} proposed to leverage a cycle structure and a cross-view transformer that correlates views attentively to facilitate the road scene layout estimation.
 Guo \textit{et al.}~\cite{guo2016low} proposed a low-cost method using normal sensor setup in contemporary cars to generate BEV images and then a lane graph of the road.
 The methods proposed in~\cite{lu2019monocular, mani2020monolayout, roddick2020predicting, can2022understanding, 9811901} could use only monocular camera images to generate semantic maps in the BEV.

 However, the normal sensor setup limited the field of view of BEV images, so some methods used multiple images around the vehicle to reconstruct a complete surrounding map in BEV.
 Pan \textit{et al.}~\cite{pan2020cross} proposed VPN to parse the first-view observations from multiple angles into a BEV semantic map.
 Philion \textit{et al.}~\cite{philion2020lift} inferred road semantics directly in the BEV inferred from arbitrary camera rigs.
 Li \textit{et al.}~\cite{li2022hdmapnet} proposed HDMapNet.
 It can work with either or both images and point clouds.
 Based on semantic segmentation, vectorized maps can also be generated.
 Deng \textit{et al.}~\cite{deng2019restricted} proposed a method specifically designed to generate the BEV using multiple panoramic cameras.
-However, UGVs used in real scenes always are not equipped with several cameras to provide sufficient multiple-view image data.

 The results of all the above methods are limited to semantic segmentation rather than an HD map with accurate target coordinates.